Bulletin board system: Content and access

+Elite boards were also closely linked to the demoscene, a computer art subculture that grew out of the software cracking scene of the early 1980s.
+Cracking groups attached short audiovisual signature screens, known as crack intros, to the pirated software they released, and BBSes – alongside mail-based disk swapping – served as a principal channel through which this material, and later standalone demos, circulated internationally.
+Demoscene groups also produced small "BBS intros", executable advertisements for particular boards that were spread through the systems themselves.

 Another common type of board was the support BBS run by a manufacturer of computer products or software.
 These boards were dedicated to supporting users of the company's products with question and answer forums, news and updates, and downloads.
 Most of them were not a free call.
 Today, these services have moved to the Web.

 Some general-purpose Bulletin Board Systems had special levels of access that were given to those who paid extra money, uploaded useful files or knew the system operator personally.
 These specialty and pay BBSes usually had something unique to offer their users, such as large file libraries, warez, pornography, chat rooms or Internet access.

 Pay BBSes such as The WELL and Echo NYC (now Internet forums rather than dial-up), ExecPC, PsudNetwork and MindVox (which folded in 1996) were admired for their close, friendly communities and quality discussion forums.
 However, many free BBSes also maintained close communities, and some even had annual or bi-annual events where users would travel great distances to meet face-to-face with their on-line friends.
 These events were especially popular with BBSes that offered chat rooms.

 Some of the BBSes that provided access to illegal content faced opposition.
 On July 12, 1985, in conjunction with a credit card fraud investigation, the Middlesex County, New Jersey Sheriff's department raided and seized The Private Sector BBS, which was the official BBS for grey hat hacker quarterly 2600 Magazine at the time.
 The notorious Rusty n Edie's BBS, in Boardman, Ohio, was raided by the FBI in January 1993 for trading unlicensed software, and later sued by Playboy for copyright infringement in November 1997.
 In Flint, Michigan, a 21-year-old man was charged with distributing child pornography through his BBS in March 1996.